global-vmware/vcd_vm/README.md

 ## VCD Virtual Machine Terraform Module

-This Terraform module will deploy "X" Number of Virtual Machines into Rackspace Technology SDDC Flex VCD Data Center Regions.
+This Terraform module will deploy "X" Number of Virtual Machines into an existing VMware Cloud Director (VCD) Environment.
+This module can be used to provsion new Virtual Machines into [Rackspace Technology SDDC Flex](https://www.rackspace.com/cloud/private/software-defined-data-center-flex) VCD Data Center Regions.

 ## Requirements